LiveInChat/lool/markdown/en/policy.md

 2. HOW WE USE THE INFORMATION WE COLLECT

-LOOOL may store, analyze, combine, and otherwise use the information we collect, either directly or indirectly, to:
+LO_OL may store, analyze, combine, and otherwise use the information we collect, either directly or indirectly, to:

-* Provide you with the services and products offered by LOOOL when you sign-up for an account;
+* Provide you with the services and products offered by LO_OL when you sign-up for an account;
-* Improve, develop, operate, deliver, and maintain LOOOL and the way we do business;
+* Improve, develop, operate, deliver, and maintain LO_OL and the way we do business;
 * Respond to your questions and requests;
 * Send you communications, including emails;
-* Manage your LOOOL Account and provide you with customer support;
+* Manage your LO_OL Account and provide you with customer support;
-* Perform research, monitoring, and analysis about usage and potential interest in our LOOOL and associated content or services;
+* Perform research, monitoring, and analysis about usage and potential interest in our LO_OL and associated content or services;
 * Develop and display content and advertising tailored to your interests, as appropriate;
 * Use information we have collected from cookies and other technology to enhance our services and experience with you;
 * Help us improve the overall accuracy and completeness of the information;
 * Enforce compliance with this Privacy Policy, the Terms of Service, applicable law, and respond to law enforcement;
-* Support the technical functionality of LOOOL, develop new products and services, and analyze your use of LOOOL; and
+* Support the technical functionality of LO_OL, develop new products and services, and analyze your use of LO_OL; and
 * As otherwise stated in this Privacy Statement.

 3. HOW WE SHARE THE INFORMATION THAT WE COLLECT